The Smurfs: The Legend of Smurfy Hollow: Plot

-As the story begins, Clumsy, Hefty, and Panicky (Voices By Anton Yelchin, Gary Basaraba and Adam Wylie) are out in the forest at night with a cart full of smurfberries that has a broken wheel.
-Unable to fix the wheel, the three of them sit together around a campfire roasting smurfberries when Clumsy has the idea of telling a ghost story to pass the time.
-Narrator (Voiced By Tom Kane) then joins the three Smurfs to tell his own kind of ghost story.
+Clumsy, Hefty, and Panicky are out in the forest at night with a cart full of smurfberries that has a broken wheel.
+Unable to fix the wheel, they sit together around a campfire roasting smurfberries when Clumsy has the idea of telling a ghost story to pass the time.
+Narrator then joins the three Smurfs to tell his own kind of ghost story.

-In Narrator's story, the Smurfs gather around for Papa Smurf (Voiced by Jack Angel) to announce the Smurfberry Harvest contest in which the Smurfs who collect the most smurfberries will be awarded a medal.
-Brainy (Voiced By Fred Armisen) shows up at the gathering wearing multiple medals that he has won in the past nine years, gloating about how he's going to win this year's medal as well.
-As the Smurfs collect their buckets and then go out into the forest to pick smurfberries, Gutsy (Voiced By Alan Cumming) follows Brainy to find out where he's been getting all the smurfberries for winning the contest.
+In Narrator's story, the Smurfs gather around for Papa to announce the Smurfberry Harvest contest in which the Smurfs who collect the most smurfberries will be awarded a medal.
+As the Smurfs collect their buckets and then go out into the forest to pick smurfberries, Gutsy follows Brainy, who has won the contest nine times, to find out where he has been getting all the smurfberries for winning the contest.
 He discovers that it is in a place called Smurfy Hollow, an area where the legendary Headless Horseman resides, where there is a secret patch of smurfberries growing plentifully.
-Gutsy decides to give Brainy a scare by creating a shadow figure of the Headless Horseman, which sends the bespectacled Smurf running in fear.
-However, while Gutsy uses this opportunity to collect the smurfberries in the secret patch, Brainy finds himself walking into a trap set up by the evil wizard Gargamel (Voiced By Hank Azaria).
+Gutsy decides to give Brainy a scare by creating a shadow figure of the Headless Horseman, which sends him running in fear.
+However, while Gutsy uses this opportunity to collect the smurfberries in the secret patch, Brainy finds himself walking into a trap set up by Gargamel.

-By the time the contest ends and the Smurfs have appeared with their buckets for Papa Smurf to judge the winner, Gutsy shows up with a bucket overloaded with smurfberries and thus is declared the winner.
-However, Suspicious Smurf begins to wonder where Brainy is, since he hasn't shown up with his bucket of smurfberries.
-Realizing that he may be found out for cheating, Gutsy goes out into the forest alone to find Brainy, but is soon joined by Smurfette (Voiced By Melissa Sturm), who finds out from Gutsy that Brainy is in Smurfy Hollow.
+By the time the contest ends and the Smurfs have appeared with their buckets for Papa to judge the winner, Gutsy shows up with a bucket overloaded with smurfberries and thus is declared the winner.
+However, Suspicious Smurf begins to wonder where Brainy is, since he has not shown up with his bucket of smurfberries.
+Realizing that he may be found out for cheating, Gutsy goes out into the forest alone to find Brainy, but is soon joined by Smurfette, who finds out from Gutsy that Brainy is in Smurfy Hollow.
 They both go together and find Brainy in a cage trap set up by Gargamel, only to soon join him in cage traps of their own.
-Azrael (Voiced By Frank Welker), who was prowling the forest by himself, is soon alerted to the Smurfs' presence and goes to get his master to inform him of the captured Smurfs.
+Azrael, who was prowling the forest by himself, is soon alerted to the Smurfs' presence and goes to get his master to inform him of the captured Smurfs.